The best view yet of Apple's new 'Spaceship' campus that's beginning to take shape

 Here’s what it will look like when it’s complete.

-Apple has been sharing photos of the construction from time to time, but Apple Insider has gone one step further and stealthily flown a drone over the construction site to capture a video of the campus from multiple angles.
+Apple has been sharing photos of the construction from time to time, but YouTube user MyithZ has gone one step further and stealthily flown a drone over the construction to capture a 4K video of the campus from multiple angles, according to 9to5Mac.

-The video shows that Apple has made some progress on the circular main “Spaceship” ring of the headquarters, with the new addition of concrete floor panels.
+The video shows that Apple has made some progress on the main circular building, with the skeleton of a structure beginning to take shape.

-Significant progress has also been made on Apple’s $US161 million auditorium, an underground theatre in which Apple will eventually unveil new products and hold press events.
-You can also see the circular lobby of the auditorium taking shape.

-The campus will also feature two above-ground parking structures, and the first parking structure is nearing completion and will soon see solar panels installed on the roof.

 While there’s still a ways to go before Apple’s new campus starts to look like the concept rendering seen before, a fair amount of progress has been made since construction began, which you can see below.